 Believe me when I say I understand the frustration involved with feeding erratic-eating little people.
 But I have found the frustration usually comes from trying to control kids’ eating.
 I will have plenty of postings on this topic in the future.

 Making Meals Everyone Likes: I feel your stress about trying to get healthy meals on the table that everyone likes.
 There’s also are quite of few of you dealing with food allergies and kids with special needs that complicate things even more.

 I plan to highlight helpful strategies in my posts, including the simple recipes/meal plans, to help you with this one.
 But I think part of the problem is the unrealistic expectation that everyone will like every meal.
 Instead, I try to find meals that work well for my family and make everyone happy overall (not at every meal).

 Problems with Planning: While everyone knows the importance of meal planning, it’s still not happening for some of you.
 One reader said, “I am so aware of the tips and tricks of pre-organizing meals and different hints, I don’t think I can read another article about it without feeling like I already know what they are saying.
 The challenge is to actually put the plans in motion and find a suggestion that actually fits in our lifestyle.”

-Last year, I kicked off my Meal Planning Series talking about barriers people face.
+Last year, I kicked off posts about how to meal plan, talking about the barriers families face.
 I think it’s important to discover your barriers and develop strategies to overcome them.
 And as the reader said, making it fit your lifestyle is key.
 Much more on this subject in 2011.

 Dad doesn’t eat healthy: I was surprised how many of you said that fathers are often picky and don’t set a good example.
 You might want to check out my guest post at Simple Marriage, about helping loved ones make healthier choices.
 I plan to get an expert to post on this topic as well.